 - Feeding fast pyrolysis or hydrothermal liquefaction bio-liquids with straight run gas oil (SRGO) to the hydrotreater for gasoline/diesel production

-The use of existing infrastructure facilitates rapid implementation of new developments at commercial scale and increases the competitiveness of the biofuel compared to fossil fuels.
+The use of existing infrastructures facilitates rapid implementation of new developments at commercial scale and increases the competitiveness of the biofuel compared to fossil fuels.
 Co-processing experiments will be carried out at the pilot level in order to establish relevant energy and mass balances for further process optimization and economic studies.

-In order to realise the ambitious vision and objectives of the 4REFINERY project, the leading research institutes, SMEs and major industrial actors, covering the entire value chain for the production of next generation biofuels, have been involved in the project.
+In order to realise the ambitious vision and objectives of the 4REFINERY project, leading research institutes, SMEs and major industrial actors, covering the entire value chain for the production of next generation biofuels, have been involved in the project.
 The 4REFINERY consortium is composed of 8 partners from 8 countries; CNRS, BTG, VTT, Repsol, MOL, AAU, E4tech and SINTEF.

 4REFINERY has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 727531.
 The total project budget is 6 M€ and the project will run until May 2021.
 4REFINERY has a dedicated web portal, which is updated throughout the project: https://www.sintef.no/projectweb/4refinery/.